Dash-Industry-Forum/dash.js/src/streaming/c2pa/README.md

   gap detected in the signed sequence).
 Payload: `{ segmentNumber, mediaType, method, status, keyId, hash, manifestId, issuer, previousManifestId, errorCodes, timestamp }`.
-  `status` is one of `valid`, `invalid`, `replayed`, `reordered`, `missing`, `continuityInvalid`, `unverified`. `continuityInvalid` is ManifestBox-only (§19.3): the segment's own content hash matched (it's authentic, not tampered) but its continuity link to the previous segment is broken or uses a `continuityMethod` this build doesn't recognize (see `livevideo.continuityMethod.unsupported`) — distinct from a generic `invalid`, which always includes a content-hash or other structural failure.
+  `status` is one of `valid`, `invalid`, `replayed`, `reordered`, `missing`, `continuityInvalid`, `continuityUnsupported`, `unverified`.
+Both are ManifestBox-only (§19.3): in each case the segment's own content hash matched (it's authentic, not tampered), but its continuity link to the previous segment could not be confirmed, distinct from a generic `invalid`, which always includes a content-hash or other structural failure. `continuityInvalid` means the link itself is broken (`livevideo.continuityMethod.invalid`); `continuityUnsupported` means the segment uses a `continuityMethod` this build doesn't recognize (`livevideo.continuityMethod.unsupported`), so continuity simply couldn't be evaluated either way.
 - **`C2PA_ERROR`** — emitted alongside an `unverified` segment record when the engine throws unexpectedly or Web Crypto is unavailable.
 Payload: `{ trackKey, segmentNumber, mediaType, errorCodes, message, timestamp }`.